 Zip World Llechwedd

 Opened during the 1970s, Zip World Llechwedd is an homage to slate history.
 It's won just about every award going, and you can find out why by descending 500 feet underground inside the steepest mining cable railway in Europe.
-Imagine what life would have been like without electricity during a tour of the craggy, torchlit tunnels.
+Imagine what life would have been like without electricity during a deep mine tour of the craggy, torchlit tunnels.

 Alternatively, release some energy at the on-site underground trampoline park, Zip World Bounce Below.
 Or, for an aerial experience like no other, head for Zip World Titan – Europe's largest zip-lining zone.
 There, you can zipline on parallel lines over three different zip wires!